-Many stables have strangles run through them, and although there was expense, stress, and inconvenience, no fatalities result.
-Some veterinarians go so far as to suggest that strangles, especially in young stock, is somewhat like chicken pox in children—uncomfortable and inconvenient, but with good care, there is little risk of any serious outcome.
-It is untrue that strangles only runs through dirty barns and dealer or feedlots.
-While horses with weakened immune systems and in crowded quarters may be more susceptible, strangles like lice, is fairly democratic about what horses and stables it effects.
+Many stables have strangles run through them, and although the condition always causes expense, stress, and inconvenience, oftentimes no fatalities result.
+Some veterinarians go so far as to suggest that strangles, especially in young stock, is somewhat like chickenpox in children—uncomfortable and inconvenient, but with good care, there is little risk of any serious outcome.
+While horses with weakened immune systems and in crowded quarters may be more susceptible, strangles can occur in the cleanest stables and can affect even otherwise healthy horses.

-There are three complications that can occur that may be fatal.
+There are three potential complications of strangles that can lead to equine fatalities.

-Horses generally recover in about three weeks but stay contagious for up to six weeks or more.
-But a horse may also become a carrier, carrying the infection in its glands, and potentially infecting any other horse that comes in contact with.
+- Horses generally recover in about three weeks but stay contagious for up to six weeks or more.
+But a horse may also carry the infection in its glands, and can potentially infect any horses that come in contact with it.

-There are several other problems that can occur that are worrisome, but not necessarily, fatal including inflammation of the heart muscle, anemia, tissue inflammation and paralysis of the throat muscles that can cause roaring—loud raspy breathing when the horse is working hard.
+There are several other problems that can occur that are worrisome but not necessarily fatal.
+These include inflammation of the heart muscle, anemia, tissue inflammation, and paralysis of the throat muscles that can cause roaring, or loud raspy breathing when the horse is working hard.

-Strangles can be easily diagnosed by a veterinarian by testing the nasal mucus.
-If it is possible to catch the illness in its very early stages, penicillin can be administered with good results.
+Strangles can be easily diagnosed by a veterinarian, who will test the nasal mucus.
+If the illness is caught in its very early stages, penicillin can be administered with good results.
 However, as the illness progresses, antibiotics are less effective and may even cause complications such as bastard strangles.
 With or without antibiotics, good care that includes scrupulous hygiene is essential.
 Any burst lymph nodes should be allowed to drain and cleaned with the antiseptic recommended by your veterinarian.

-If a horse suspected to have strangles quarantine is necessary.
+If a horse is suspected to have strangles, quarantine is necessary.
 Any new horse to a stable should be kept separate to make sure it has no diseases to pass along.
-Anything that comes in contact with a sick horse, equipment including feed and water buckets, brushes, blankets, human hands should be well cleaned.
+Anything that comes in contact with a sick horse should be well cleaned, including feed and water buckets, brushes, blankets, and human hands.

-Vaccinations are available, but so far, their lifespan is very short so they effective only in the short term.
+Vaccinations are available, but so far, their lifespan is very short so they are effective only in the short term.
 If a stable is infected with strangles it should be closed to new horses and people should be advised to take precautions.
 This includes avoiding contact with horses and gear and washing hands and equipment carefully if contact does take place.
 Horses should not travel anywhere they might spread the disease, even if they appear to be recovered.
-Horses with taken to events or moved between stables can easily cause outbreaks.
+Infected horses that are taken to events or moved between stables can easily cause outbreaks.